 An analysisToolLogFileContents object MAY contain a property named snippet whose value is a string which contains the text of that region of the analysis tool’s log file that was transformed into the result object.

-analysisToolLogFileUri property
+analysisToolLogFileLocation property

-An analysisToolLogFileContents object MAY contain a property named analysisToolLogFileUri whose value is a string containing a valid URI (§3.2) that specifies the location of one of the analysis tool log files that the converter transformed into the result object that ultimately contains this analysisToolLogFileContents object.
+An analysisToolLogFileContents object MAY contain a property named analysisToolLogFileLocation whose value is a fileLocation object (§3.2) that specifies the location of one of the analysis tool log files that the converter transformed into the result object that ultimately contains this analysisToolLogFileContents object.

-If the analysisToolLogFileUri property is absent, its value shall be taken to be the value of the run.conversion.analysisToolLogFileUri property (§3.15.4), if that property is present.
+If the analysisToolLogFileLocation property is absent, its value shall be taken to be the value of the run.conversion.analysisToolLogFileLocation property (§3.15.4), if that property is present.

-analysisToolLogFileBaseId property

-If the value of the analysisToolLogFileUri property (§3.19.4) is a relative URI, an analysisToolLogFileContents object MAY contain a property named analysisToolLogFileUriBaseId whose value is a string containing a URI base id (§3.3) which indirectly specifies the absolute URI with respect to which analysisToolLogFileUri SHALL be interpreted.

-If the analysisToolLogFileUri property is absent, or if its value is an absolute URI, then the analysisToolLogFileUriBaseId property SHALL be absent.

 location object

 General